vivekagate/yakiapp/README.md

 - No Telemetry (Except for checking for updates)
 - No Sign up or Email address needed.

-## Free vs Paid
+## Free vs Paid (WIP)

 The source code for Yaki is Open source and is available for anyone to build.
 If you build it, you can use it for free.
-Out of the box, the IDE runs for 30 minutes and then shuts down.
-The instructions for disabling this check are given [here](https://github.com/nirops/yakiapp#disable-license-check)

-In case you wish to go directly to the binaries, they can be downloaded [here](https://yaki.nirops.com/#downloads) These binaries run for 30 minutes and then shut down.
-By paying a nominal fee, you will be provided a key that allows you to keep using the software for perpetuity.
+In case you wish to go directly to the binaries, they can be downloaded [here](https://yaki.nirops.com/#downloads).
-There is no subscription or any hidden cost beyond that.

 ### Platforms